tanamim/MIN16/README.md

 ![MIN16_Diagnosis](./doc/img/MIN16_Diagnosis.png)

 # Further Development
-Writing assembly program might be time-consuming.
+Writing assembly programs might be time-consuming.
 The sample assembly program shows that writing `void putchar(char)` in assembly requires about 30 lines of code.
 Therefore, a compiler would be another helpful tool for effective development.

 # Questions?
 If you need help or have suggestions, you are welcome to create an issue on the GitHub repository.
 Thanks!